 The Central and East European Coalition (CEEC), representing more than 20 million Americans, regularly issues Policy Papers to share concerns and ideas with the United States Congress and Administration.

-The current paper covers issues of interest during the 114th Congress and its First Session in 2014 (spring update published April, 2015)
+The current paper covers issues of interest during the 116th Congress and its First Session in 2019 (winter update published January, 2019)

 CEEC Policy Papers since 2010 are available for download